-As a step in developing the attached ordinance, on October 10, 2012 staff met with a workgroup to discuss the proposed alternative lighting text.
-The workgroup consisted of Bob Brown, KJWW Engineering Consultant, Scott Renaud, Fox Engineering, and representatives from the Ames Area Amateur Astronomers, including Al Johnson, Ed Engle, Joe Kollasch and Jim Bonser.
-At that meeting staff had indicated that the maximum high point light level could be 45 foot-candles, but a 90 foot-candle high point was also discussed based on the request from Mr. Rose.
-Mr. Brown shared the examples of average foot candle levels for other sites in Ames, including Ames City Hall, First National Bank, Kum N Go, Target, BP Swift Shop, and George White Chevrolet.
-After reviewing the examples given by Mr. Brown and the 90 high point value proposed by Mr. Rose, the group generally agreed that the proposed language would help to address the concern for light hot spots, glare and the concern over the typical light levels associated with the auto dealers.
+On October 10, 2012, staff met with a workgroup to address the proposed alternative lighting text.
+The workgroup consisted of Bob Brown, KJWW Engineering Consultants, Scott Renaud, Fox Engineering, and representatives from the Ames Area Amateur Astronomers, including Al Johnson, Ed Engle, Joe Kollasch and Jim Bonser.
+At that meeting staff had indicated the maximum high point light level at 45 foot-candles, but a 90 foot-candle high point was discussed based on the request from Mr. Rose.
+Mr. Brown showed examples of average foot candle levels for other sites in Ames, including Ames City Hall, First National Bank, Kum N Go, Target, BP Swift Shop, and George White Chevrolet.
+After reviewing the examples given by Mr. Brown and the 90 high point value proposed by Mr. Rose, the group generally agreed that the proposed language helps to address the concern for light hot spots, glare and the concern over the typical light levels associated with the auto dealers.
+Initially, there was still some hesitation about exceeding a maximum 45 foot candle lighting level, however, there was some degree of comfort in a 90 foot-candle maximum level seeing the comparison light source values already existing at the George White Chevrolet dealership and knowing a 15 foot candle average would be maintained in sales areas.

-Initially there was still some hesitation about exceeding a maximum 45 foot candle lighting level.
-However, there was some degree of comfort in a 90 foot-candle maximum level seeing the comparison light source values already existing at the George White Chevrolet dealership and knowing a 15 foot candle average would be maintained in sales areas.
+This item was originally scheduled for the November 14th Planning and Zoning Commission meeting.
+However, staff determined that gathering additional examples of existing lighting levels in the community would be of value in the Commission's deliberations.

-Staff determined that gathering additional examples of existing lighting levels in the 90 foot-candle range in the community would be of value in the Commission's and Council's deliberations.
 To that end, Mr. Brown completed additional site research (included in Attachment 2) and found some comparable 90 point source and higher values.
 The values indicated show point source values which range from 45 to 92 foot candles as measured from the ground.
 It should be noted however, that the same fixture puts out a higher value at a height of 60" from ground.
 The ground measured values are the City's standard that must be documented on a Photometric Plan submitted to staff for confirmation of compliance.

-Staff has attempted to show photo representation of light fixtures included in some of the locations identified in Mr. Brown's research (See attachment 3).
-However, since it is difficult for photographs to portray relative lighting levels, staff suggests that Council members visit the Ames Ford dealership prior to the Council meeting in order to view first-hand the 92 foot candle illumination level noted in Attachment 2.
-Council members may also desire to visit the other locations where light output was measured by Mr. Brown.
+Since it is difficult for photographs to portray relative lighting levels, staff suggests that Commission members visit the Ames Ford dealership prior to the Commission meeting in order to view first-hand the 92 foot candle illumination level noted on Attachment 2.
+Commissioners may also desire to visit the other locations where light output has been measured by Mr. Brown.

-At staff's request Mr. Brown also submitted additional information regarding lumen values for light fixtures to indicate the actual characteristics of a light source (also included in Attachment 2).
+Finally, at staff's request Mr. Brown also submitted additional information regarding lumen values for light fixtures to indicate the actual characteristics of a light source (also included in Attachment 2).
 Bulbs are given a lumen level based on the light output.
 However, the lumen level is an average lumen level over the life of the bulb.
-This means that, when new, a fixture typically puts out a higher light level than the average lumen value as noted on the fixture.
+This means that, when new, a fixture would typically put out a higher light level than the average lumen value as noted on the fixture.
 The light level would then reduce over the life span of the fixture.
-As shown in the attached information, the average fixture emits only 65% of its initial lumens by the time it meets the mean lumen output or at 40% of its lamp life (typically 8,000 hours).
+As shown in the attached information, the average fixture emits only 65% of its initial lumens by the time it meets the mean lumen output or at 40% of its lamp life (typically 8000 hours).
 The average lumen value, along with additional information such as mounting height, fixture efficiency and distribution, etc., would be used to determine a foot-candle value and be submitted on a Photometric Plan for staff review for compliance with the proposed amendment.